 Infratil, as the majority shareholder of WIAL, appointed four of the current Directors.
 The two remaining Board members have been appointed by the Wellington City Council, including K Sutton, an independent director.

-During the period under review, the Board met eight times with a full agenda.
+During the period under review, the Board met eight times.

 Directors' Shareholding

 Under the constitution Directors are not required to hold shares in the Company.

 Audit and Risk Committee